jido/Arcadam/README.md

 A form layout has two columns, one for labels and one for form elements.
-An input field label or a picker label appears in the first column while a checkbox description or a choice item appears in the second column.
+An input field label or a picker label appears in the first column while a checkbox description or text for an option appears in the second column.

 All form elements can have a value.
 If an element also has an id, then a substitution is defined from the id of the element to its value.
-In case of a checkbox, the substitution is empty instead of the element value when the checkbox is not checked.
+In case of a checkbox, the substitution is only defined when the checkbox is checked.

 ### Tabs

 ```
 [tabset]
 --
-[choice,id="maintab"]
+[options,id="maintab"]
 * Products
 * Portfolio
 * Contact